Civil Wedding

 4. Exchange of Rings / First Kiss (optional)

 The next significant moment is the exchange of rings and the first kiss.
-If you have a favorite song, this could be the perfect moment for it, because when else would you ask everyone, “Can you feel the love tonight?”
+If you have a favorite song, this can be the right moment for it, because when else would you ask everyone, "Can you feel the love tonight?"

 5. Signing of the Papers